bruno-oliveira/techblog/_posts/2021-11-24-Mocking-the-AuthenticationPrincipal-JWT-in-unit-tests.md

 //error
 ```

 What this tells us is that the test context can't resolve the JWT, even though we are passing the token as expected.
-So, what is happening
+So, what is happening here exactly?
+Well, the important thing to understand is that we are passing our `AuthenticationPrincipal` to our controller method via a method annotation and the way Springboot deals with method annotations is by leveraging the work done by a class of the type